nathanpjones/GaragePi/README.md

 [Flask]: http://flask.pocoo.org/

+#### Dec 2020 Update - Added Telegram Notifications

+GaragePi now supports Telegram notifications.
+Get your Bot key and chat ID and place it in the app.cfg file to enable telegram notifications.
+You can read more about getting this information from the apprise wiki https://github.com/caronc/apprise/wiki/Notify_telegram

 #### Oct 2020 Update - Added Crack Open Garage Feature

 GaragePi under this fork now has an option to crack open the garage.
 The fuction is a simple time-delay that triggers the relay twice.